nextsnake/nextcore/docs/contributing/getting_started.rst

 Do's and Dont's
 ----------------
 - Do keep your PR scope small.
-We would rather review many small PRs with seperate features than one giant one.
+We would rather review many small PRs with separate features than one giant one.
 - Make draft PRs.

 Project structure